stephenfairchild/resonate/README.md

 # Resonate

 A simple Photo API that can store and retrieve photos from Cloudinary.
+Resonate exposes a single GET and POST endpoint that can be used to manage your photos.
+You'll need to have a Cloudinary account and then create a folder.
+Your folder name will be your `app` id when communicating with this API.

 ## Usage